boypaida12/calculator-app-main/README.md

 I will update this project with Javascript to enable the calculator work.
 I'm still learning and hope to update soon!

+## Update

+After almost a month, I've been able to add operation functionality to the calculator.
+I will probably add more checks to improve functionality.

 ## Author
 - Frontend Mentor - [@boypaida12](https://www.frontendmentor.io/profile/boypaida12)
 - Twitter - [@boypaida](https://www.twitter.com/boypaida)